MaryamHaghighat/PathProfiler/common/README.md

 ```

 * `get_downsampled_slide(size)`   <br>
-Return an RGB thumbnail and corresponding alpha channel (RGB, A) of the slide. <br>
+Returns a tuple of pixel data and alpha mask of the slide thumbnail of the specified size. <br>
 ```
 Parameters:
-- size (tuple): The size of the downsampled slide as (width, height).
+- size (tuple): The size of the slide thumbnail as (width, height).
 ```

 * `get_best_level_for_downsample(downsample)` <br>
-Return the best level for displaying the given downsample.
+Returns the best level for the given downsample factor.
 ```
 Parameters:
 - downsample (float): The downsampling factor.